 The employer should consult workers and/or workers’ health and safety representatives “in advance and in good time” to promote measures to ensure health and safety at work.

-Workers and workers’ health and safety representatives are able to make proposals on issues affecting health and safety at work, in particular on:
+Workers and workers’ health and safety representatives can make proposals on issues affecting health and safety at work, in particular on:

 - measures with a substantial impact on health and safety;